USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 #### 1. What is the purpose of the HII-HPC Cluster?

-The HII-HPC Cluster is a specialized set of compute resources offerred to facilitate Bioinformatics research for large-scale workloads.
+The HII-HPC Cluster is a specialized set of compute resources offered to facilitate Bioinformatics research for large-scale workloads.

 #### 2. What is the relationship between the HII-HPC Cluster and CIRCE?